Research

 This paper uses a new survey approach to empirically characterize the dynamics of pass-through at the firm level and explores them in a price-setting model.
 We directly elicit price pass-through of cost shocks, both in the field and in survey experiments.
 We find gradual pass-through dynamics due to infrequent adjustments (nominal rigidities) and high costs of deviating from competitors’ prices (micro real rigidities), especially when the shock is expected to be less persistent.
 The experiments provide direct causal evidence for micro real rigidities: Firms raise prices several times in response to a permanent aggregate shock, and idiosyncratic shocks of the same size have a lower pass-through than aggregate shocks.
 Further, our approach enables us to compute the slope of the Phillips curve, which decreases by half once allowing for micro real rigidities.
 Finally, we quantify the role of real and nominal rigidities in a general equilibrium price-setting model based on our empirical results and find a substantial degree of both.

-Presented at: Banque de France, 13th ifo Conference on Macroeconomics and Survey Data, ifo Venice Summer Institute, Lisbon Macro Workshop, Verein für Socialpolitik, 30th CEPR European Summer Symposium in International Macroeconomics (ESSIM), LMU Munich
+Presented at: Banque de France, 13th ifo Conference on Macroeconomics and Survey Data, ifo Venice Summer Institute, Lisbon Macro Workshop, Verein für Socialpolitik, 30th CEPR European Summer Symposium in International Macroeconomics (ESSIM), LMU Munich, ECB Sintra 2024, CEPR Paris Symposium 2024 - MEF*, 3rd Workshop on Firm Heterogeneity and Macroeconomics Mannheim*.

 The recent surge in inflation led many unions and firms to alter their bargaining and wage-setting policies.
 Using novel German firm-level survey data, we document the extent of state dependence in wage setting across firms and workers during periods of high and low inflation.
-We find state dependence along the extensive and intensivemargins: the average duration of wage agreements shortens from 14.2 to 12.9 months, and the adjustment per pay round increases from 2-4% to 4-6%.
+We find state dependence along the extensive and intensive margins: the average duration of wage agreements shortens from 14.2 to 12.9 months, and the adjustment per pay round increases from 2-4% to 4-6%.
 We complement these findings with newly compiled union-level panel data on collective bargaining outcomes.
-We show that the observed state dependence can be rationalized in menu cost and Calvo models of wage-setting with heterogeneous firms.
-Finally, we examine the implications of state-dependent wage setting for the transmission of shocks and the slope of the Phillips curve in an otherwise standard New Keynesian model.
+We show that the observed state dependence can be rationalized in menu cost and Calvo models of wage setting with heterogeneous firms.
+We examine the implications of state-dependent wage setting for the long-run effects of trend inflation, the transmission of monetary policy shocks, and the slope of the Phillips curve in an otherwise standard New Keynesian model.

 We study monetary policy in a New Keynesian model with a variable credit spread and scope for central bank asset purchases to matter.
 A novel financial and labor market interaction generates an endogenous cost-push channel in the Phillips curve and a credit wedge in the IS curve.
 The ``divine coincidence" holds with the nominal short-term rate and central bank balance sheet available as policy tools.
 Credit spread-targeting balance sheet policy provides a determinate equilibrium with a fixed policy rate.
 This policy induces similar welfare losses relative to dual-instrument policy as inflation-targeting interest rate policy with a fixed balance sheet.